Science Core Curriculum

 This course provides an introduction to astronomy through individual, collaborative, as well as web-based tutorial-guided activities.
 The course will survey major concepts of astronomy such as star formation, evolution of planetary and galactic systems, gravity and the role it plays in shaping up our universe as a whole, light and how its spectra allow us to observe the universe in a variety of ways using corresponding telescopes and data collection devices.
 Latest astronomical observations, results from recent space missions, and undergoing research in this ever-changing field will both guide as well as allow students to keep abreast of the progress astronomy undergoes, which in turn improves students' understanding of humanity’s place in this magnificent cosmos.

 This course is an introduction to Forensic Science.
-Basic ideas of Forensic Science such as Locard’s Exchange Principle, fingerprinting, spectrum analysis, blood spatter, document analysis, ballistics and firearms, are introduced, defined, and shown how they may be used to solve a variety of actual crime scenes.
+Basic ideas of Forensic Science such as observational analysis, fingerprinting, spectrum analysis, blood spatter, document analysis, ballistics and firearms, are introduced, defined, and shown how they may be used to solve a variety of actual crime scenes.
 Students should expect to be challenged to complete and solve case studies involving crime scenes.
 The course features labs and hands-on activities as well as a variety of media that facilitate the understanding of forensics.
+Overarching themes in this class will be deductive reasoning and problem-solving.

 Students explore the biological sciences from the macro end of biology (ecology and evolution) to the micro end of biology (cells and organelles).
 Students who successfully complete this course receive university credit from Indiana University.
 Students survey the biological sciences at the college level, with an emphasis on how the content applies to human beings.
 The syllabus, laboratories and assessments are defined by Indiana University.
 At the university level, this course is intended for non-science majors; at Interlochen, it is especially intended for seniors and post-graduates who seek to leave the Academy with transferable college credit.
 The pre-requisites are high school courses in biology, chemistry, and Algebra II.
 Students who complete this course may select to earn both high school and college credit, transcripted by Indiana University and transferrable to many colleges and universities.